jezcope/sakaiws-ruby/README.md

 # Overview #

 This is a simple library to make it easy to access [Sakai][] web services from Ruby.
+Sorry there's no documentation yet, but the code is fairly straightforward if you're happy to learn that way.

 [Sakai]: http://sakaiproject.org/